CP1401/Practicals/README.md

 - Ensure each file has the correct name, including the extension.
 If you don't use the right extensions, we cannot read your work in LearnJCU.
 - Ensure your code is not commented-out.
 Only comments should be commented.
-- Include a `# comment` for any parts of questions.
-E.g., if a question has parts `a.` and `b.` then add comments like `# a.` and `# b.` to make it clear where your answers are, and to show you what you need to complete.
+- Include a `# comment` as a heading for questions, or sub-parts of questions.
+  E.g., if a question has parts `a.` and `b.` then add comments like `# a.` and `# b.` to make it clear where your answers are, and to help yourself know what you need to complete.
-- Rewrite any `# TODO` comments as appropriate.
+- Rewrite any provided `# TODO` comments as appropriate.

 ## Solutions

 Selected practical solutions are provided here, in the **"solutions"** branch.
 These are to help you learn from evaluating your own work and seeing our suggested ways of solving the practical problems.
+Not all solutions are provided.
+This is on purpose.

 **Important**: Please use the solutions in a mature and honest way, as helpful learning tools... _after_ you complete your own work, _not_ as something to simply copy into your own prac work.
 OK?